sidhantagar/Kaggle-House-Prices/README.md

 # Kaggle-House-Prices
-In this machine learning project we are required to estimate the price of the house given various attributes such as size, area, condition and a variety of other features.
+In this machine learning project from kaggle we are required to estimate the price of the house given various attributes such as size, area, condition and a variety of other features.
 All these features have been described in the data_description.txt file uploaded along with the other files in this repository.

 ## This repository contains two folders with two different approaches.